Open Access Scope in Open GLAM

 State Library and Archives of Florida, Public Domain Mark

 In spring 2018 Andrea Wallace and I embarked upon a mission to discover how many cultural heritage institutions make their digital collections available for free reuse, and how they do this.
-My third post on the Open GLAM survey discusses Open Access Scope and argues that this facet is essential to a true understanding of the open access landscape.
+My third post on the Open GLAM Survey discusses Open Access Scope and argues that this facet is essential to a true understanding of the open access landscape.

 Instances of open access

-As I described in a previous post, the Open GLAM survey records instances of open access in the global cultural heritage sector.
+As I described in a previous post, the Open GLAM Survey records instances of open access in the global cultural heritage sector.
 These instances are often singular occurrences and the reader should not equate them with blanket open access policies.

-As one would expect from a survey that spans small regional archives to national museums, the volume of data released openly by the surveyed institutions varies enormously: from a few hundred to hundreds of thousands of digital objects.
+As one would expect from a Survey that spans small regional archives to national museums, the volume of data released openly by the surveyed institutions varies enormously: from a few hundred to hundreds of thousands of digital objects.
 So does the scope of open access: the proportion of a GLAM’s collections eligible for open access publication that it actually releases on open access terms.

 To bring these nuances into focus, let’s analyse and compare two surveyed institutions that represent very different approaches in terms of the scope and scale of their open access practice.